jeyamoorthi/policy-memory-drift-engine/README.md

 # PolicySentinel

-**Continuous Policy Memory Drift Engine for Agentic AI Systems**
+PolicySentinel is a system that continuously monitors policy documents, detects meaningful changes over time, and keeps AI systems aligned with the latest policy rules.

+The project focuses on solving **Policy Memory Drift** — a situation where AI systems continue to reason using outdated policy information even after policies have changed.

 ---

-## Overview
+## Problem

-PolicySentinel is an enterprise-grade system designed to continuously monitor evolving policy documents, detect meaningful semantic changes, and keep AI agents aligned with the current policy truth.

-Modern AI systems often rely on static knowledge ingestion, which leads to outdated reasoning when policies change.
-PolicySentinel addresses this gap by treating policies as **live, streaming sources of truth** rather than static documents.

-The system is built on Pathway’s streaming and stateful computation engine, enabling real-time policy awareness and agentic response.
+Policies in enterprises, governments, and institutions change frequently.
+Most AI systems ingest these policies once and treat them as static knowledge.

+This leads to:
+- Enforcement of outdated rules
+- Compliance and financial risk
+- Incorrect decisions affecting real users

+Small textual changes in policies can have large real-world impact, but static RAG-based systems fail to detect them.

 ---

-## Problem Statement

-Policies across governments, enterprises, and institutions evolve continuously.
-Most AI systems ingest these policies periodically and reason over outdated snapshots.

-This creates **Policy Memory Drift** — a mismatch between:
-- The current active policy in the real world
-- The internal memory used by AI systems

-Even minor changes in policy language (limits, obligations, eligibility rules) can lead to:
-- Compliance violations
-- Financial risk
-- Incorrect denial or approval of benefits

-Static RAG-based systems are not designed to detect or reason over such changes.

----

 ## Solution

-PolicySentinel introduces a **continuous policy intelligence layer** that:
+PolicySentinel treats policies as **live data**, not static documents.

+The system:
-- Monitors policy documents in real time
+- Tracks policy documents continuously
-- Detects semantic drift between policy versions
+- Detects semantic changes between versions
-- Updates system memory incrementally
+- Updates internal memory in real time
-- Triggers AI agents to analyze downstream impact
+- Triggers AI agents to analyze the impact of change

-The system enables AI agents to reason with **current policy reality**, not stale knowledge.
+This ensures AI systems always reason using the current policy state.

 ---

-## System Design
+## System Overview

-PolicySentinel operates as a continuous pipeline with four core components:
+The system works as a continuous pipeline:

-### 1. Continuous Policy Ingestion
+1. **Continuous Policy Ingestion**
-- Policy documents are ingested as live streams
-- Any update, modification, or replacement is detected immediately
+   Policy documents are monitored in real time.
+Any update or replacement is detected immediately.
-- Eliminates batch-based or manual refresh cycles

-### 2. Semantic Policy Representation
+2. **Semantic Policy Representation**
-- Documents are parsed and structured to preserve intent
-- Policies are converted into semantic representations
+   Policies are parsed and converted into semantic representations that preserve intent, not just text.
-- Stored in a real-time vector index, not a static database

-### 3. Policy Drift Detection (Core Logic)
+3. **Policy Drift Detection**
-- Each new policy version is compared with its previous state using:
+   New policy versions are compared with previous versions using stateful memory and semantic similarity.
-  - Stateful memory
-  - Semantic similarity analysis
-  - Context-aware validation
-- Only meaningful changes are surfaced
+   Only meaningful changes are flagged.
-- Formatting changes and stylistic edits are ignored

-### 4. Agentic Impact Analysis
+4. **Agentic Impact Analysis**
-- Drift events automatically trigger AI agents
-- Agents:
-  - Identify affected users or processes
-  - Assess compliance, financial, or social impact
-  - Recommend corrective or preventive actions
+   When drift is detected, AI agents automatically assess who or what is affected and suggest actions.

-- This is an event-driven agentic system, not a chatbot
+This is an event-driven system, not a chatbot.

 ---

-## Agentic AI Characteristics

-PolicySentinel follows agentic AI principles:

-- Agents react to environmental changes, not user prompts
-- Memory is continuously updated
-- Reasoning is triggered by real-world events
-- Decisions are based on current policy state

-This enables autonomous and reliable AI behavior in policy-driven environments.

----

 ## Why Pathway

-PolicySentinel is built on Pathway to leverage:
+PolicySentinel is built on Pathway to enable:
 - Streaming-first data processing
-- Stateful computation for version comparison
+- Stateful comparison of document versions
-- Incremental (diff-based) updates
+- Incremental updates instead of full reprocessing
-- Unified batch and streaming logic
-- Real-time vector indexing
+- Real-time vector indexing for always-fresh memory

-Pathway enables continuous reasoning over evolving data, which is essential for detecting policy memory drift at scale.
+Pathway makes continuous reasoning over changing data possible.

 ---

 ## Use Cases

-### Enterprise Compliance
-- Continuous monitoring of internal policies
-- Reduced compliance risk from outdated enforcement
+- Enterprise policy compliance

-### Finance and Insurance
+- Finance and insurance rule enforcement
-- Real-time enforcement of changing limits and rules
-- Prevention of incorrect approvals or denials

-### Government and Public Services
-- Transparent tracking of policy evolution
-- Ensures benefits and services align with current regulations

-### AI Governance
-- Keeps autonomous agents aligned with evolving rules
-- Prevents silent policy violations

----

-## Social Impact

-- Protects users from harm caused by outdated policy interpretation
-- Improves transparency and trust in AI-driven decision systems
-- Enables fair and accurate enforcement of public-facing policies
+- Government and public service policies
+- AI governance and guardrails

 ---